Young Happy Family With A Little Baby And Boxes In New Home

 How do I know if my state offers first-time home buyer tax credits?

-We recommend reaching out to your state’s department of revenue.
+We recommend reaching out to your state’s department of revenue to find out if there are any first-time homeowner tax credits available to you.
 The website usually provides a phone number to speak with someone directly, or they may have a contact form.

 What is the IRS definition of a first-time home buyer?

-The Bottom Line On The First-Time Home Buyer Tax Credit
+The Bottom Line: There Isn’t Currently A First-Time Home Buyer Tax Credit

 Despite recent attempts, there is currently no first-time home buyer tax credit available at the federal level.
 However, that doesn’t mean there aren’t options available in your state.
-States also have the ability to issue mortgage credit certificates that can be used to lower income taxes dollar-for-dollar.
+States also can issue mortgage credit certificates that can be used to lower income taxes dollar-for-dollar.
 Be sure to ask your mortgage lender for suggestions as well.

 Additionally, deductions can lower your tax liability, even if they don’t do so on a one-to-one basis.
 Finally, you can look at everything from state-sponsored assistance to taking out a retirement plan loan.
-If you choose to go the latter route, consult a tax expert.
+Especially if you choose to go the latter route, consult a tax expert.

 If you’re ready to think about financing, start your mortgage application online.